mwiseca/Python-syntax-aid/README.md

 Make python strings if elif statements variables and classes with init.
 Strings have the print function.
 One 2 or 3 quotes can be selected.
 Variables have a option for user input.
-This can be used to check syntax or copyied and pasted to a Python file.
+This can be used to check syntax or copied and pasted to a Python file.
 On May 6 2023, Python syntax aid in C was added.
-It is recomended the Python file is used as it has more features.
+It is recommended the Python file is used as it has more features.
 The python file has getpass to hide user input.
 The C file must be compiled before use.